-Get professional training in dramatherapy and qualify to work as a dramatherapist.
-Our emphasis on clinical placements and a range of dramatherapy approaches will prepare you for work in the arts therapies.
-When you graduate, you’ll be eligible for registration with the Health and Care Professions Council in the UK.
+Get professional training in dramatherapy: our emphasis on clinical placements and a range of dramatherapy approaches will prepare you for work in the arts therapies.
+When you graduate, you’ll be qualified to work as a dramatherapist in the UK and overseas, and eligible for registration with the Health and Care Professions Council in the UK.

 Through lectures, practical workshops, case discussions and theoretical studies, our course will introduce you to a range of approaches to dramatherapy.
 You’ll reflect on your own practice in group discussions, and be supported by an extensive programme of tutorials and supervisions.